redice44/TypingTeacher/docs/specs/useCase/campaign/createEditLevel.md

 Actors: Registered users

-Entry Condition: Must be Logged In, Must be creating or editing a campaign
+Entry Condition: Must be Signed In, Must be creating or editing a campaign

 Exit Condition: Level created or saved